jpsuero/Quake2/readme.txt

 Play this mod to jump and move around like Ratchet while using some of his iconic weapons and gadgets.

 Weapons:
-Blaster - powerful blaster that to kill enemies from long or short range.
+Blaster - powerful blaster to kill enemies from long or short range (press 8 to equip) Omniwrench - melee weapon (press "2" to equip)
-Blitzgun - blast away your enemies with this super shotgun Agents of Doom - spawns in agents that kill your enemies (use grenade) Omniwrench - melee weapon
+Agents of Doom - spawns in agents that kill your enemies (press "g" to equip) RYNO - decimate all who oppose you (press "0" to use)

 Gadgets:
-Void Reactor - spawn a shield to protect yourself from enemy projectiles Sheepinator - turn your enemies into animals (press 8 to equip) Hookshot - grapple towards your enemies (press 9 to equip) Gravity Boots- Equip these bad boys to jump higher and farther (Press O to equip) Hologuise- Disguise as the enemy to walk right by them!
+Sheepinator - turn your enemies into animals (press 1 to equip) Hookshot - grapple towards your enemies (press 9 to equip) Gravity Boots- Equip these bad boys to jump higher and farther (Press O to equip) Hologuise- Disguise as the enemy to walk right by them!
 (Press Y to dissapear)

+Thirdperson:
-Thirdperson - press "u" to change into third person mode
+press "u" to change into third person mode

+Movement:
+Double jump - press "spacebar" twice(ps. its unlimited) Dodge Right - press "e"
+Dodge Left - press "q"
+Long Jump - press "x"

 INSTRUCTIONS
 To play this mod please you can copy this repo into your own local repo.